 New Caledonia’s beauty made me forget it all but I have to be honest: organising a trip to New Caledonia was a lot harder than I expected.
 Here are some New Caledonia travel tips that will hopefully help you and save you from frustrating moments!
-You may be interested in this other article if your are specifically looking for shopping tips in New Caledonia (for food, souvenirs and duty-free).
+You may be interested in this other article if you are looking for shopping tips in New Caledonia (for food, souvenirs and duty-free).

 If you’ve been to this island paradise, please share your tips in the comments!

 New Caledonia travel tips: Things to know before you go

-1. Don’t go with a big cruise boat to New Caledonia
+1. Don’t go to New Caledonia on a big cruise boat

 That’s a very personal opinion, of course, but I think visiting New Caledonia via a big cruise boat is a waste.
 I’ve explained it all in this article.
 But to sum it all up: with hundreds of people crowding the popular spots, you won’t get the chance to immerse yourself in the local culture and have even a glimpse of an authentic, peaceful experience.

 Related article: Big Cruise to New Caledonia?
 Not for me!

-2. Use your phone to book New Caledonia trips
+2. Use your phone to book New Caledonia accommodations and tours

 If you choose not to stay at a hotel, booking tours and accommodations in New Caledonia can be a bit of a hassle, especially if you don’t speak French.
 You may struggle to find current information and book online.
-You will need a week or so and a couple of following up to receive a reply to some of your emails when you do receive a response.
+You will often need a week or so and a couple of following up to receive a reply to some of your emails… when you do receive a response.
 Organising a trip to New Caledonia always tests my patience.

-If you speak French, don’t hesitate to call: that’s how the smaller organisations work on the islands.
-If you don’t speak French, then I highly recommend tip #6.
+If you speak French, don’t hesitate to call.
+That’s how the smaller organisations work on the islands.
+If you don’t speak French, I highly recommend tip #6.